phaidon/Piwik/README.markdown

 ## Installation

 To install Piwik simply unpack the distribution inside your Zikula modules directory.
-This will create the ./modules/Piwik directory and should contain all the files of the distribution. (note: if you downloaded your module from the Zikula Extensions database, then you should unpack your module from your Zikula root directory.)
+The directory `/modules/PhaidonPiwikModule/` should contain all the files of the distribution. (note: if you downloaded your module from the Zikula Extensions database, then you should unpack your module from your Zikula root directory.)

 Now, enter the administration portion of your Zikula site: